JuanPabloDesigner/Gmails-Links/README.md

 <h1 align="center"> My YouTube Playlists </h1>

 <p align="center">
-All my YouTube playlists are organized and styled in one link. <br/>
+Organizing all my Gmails in one link to be more productive. <br/>
-You can see the website by <a href="https://juanpablodesigner.github.io/My_YT_Playlists/">clicking here.</a>
+You can see the website by <a href="https://juanpablodesigner.github.io/Gmails-links/">clicking here.</a>
 </p>

 <p align="center">